 Concluding these considerations on format independence, it should be mentioned that it undoubtedly demands strong "under-cover" format conversion capabilities and large storage capacities as well.
-While this appears to form an obstacle at first glance, we would like to subtend that today knowledge on various data formats is replicated in countless applications-just to make them cope with as many formats as possible, however, without adding any substantial semantics.
+While this appears to form an obstacle at a first glance, we would like to subtend that today knowledge on various data formats is replicated in countless applications-just to make them cope with as many formats as possible, however, without adding any substantial semantics.

-Having an MM-DBMS providing physical data independence as illustrated above would be fine.
+Having an MM-DBMS providing physical data independence as illustrated above would be a first improvement.
 However, it would probably not perform very well, because using a hidden internal format effectively prevents any client-side application-specific optimization.
-First, as Fig. 1 indicates, the server will (probably quite frequently) perform format conversions where an MO is converted back to its original external format.
-Obviously, this should never happen, but there is nothing the application (programmer) could do to inhibit such behavior.
-To illustrate the second problem recall the example above, where creating the external image format involves scaling and color transformations.
+First, as Fig. 1 indicates, in the case of the retrieveoperation the server quite frequently performs format conversions whereby an MO is converted back to its original external format.
+Obviously, this should never happen4, but there is nothing the application (programmer) could do to inhibit such behavior.
+To illustrate the second problem recall the example above, in which creating the external image format involves scaling and color transformations.
 Semantically, the sequence in which these operations are applied to the MO does not matter at all.
 Depending on the actual internal data format, however, both performance and MO quality may vary substantially if different operation sequences are chosen.
 Again, the application has no chance figuring out the optimum, because the internal format is out of reach.